We've got lots of exciting exhibitions planned for 2016/ 2017.

 Monday 20 February - Saturday 10 June

 An exhibition of the weird and wonderful beasts and monsters which have fascinated people from earliest times.
-From illustrations of lions and dragons in medieval manuscripts, to early printed books of natural history which feature sea serpents and wyverns alongside images of the rhinoceros or giraffe, and the ‘evidence’ presented to prove the existence of such fantastic creatures as griffins and unicorns, this display will capture the imagination!
+From illustrations of lions and dragons in medieval manuscripts, to early printed books of natural history which feature sea serpents and wyverns alongside images of the rhinoceros or elephant, and the ‘evidence’ presented to prove the existence of such fantastic creatures as griffins and unicorns, this display will capture the imagination!

 Monday 19 June - Saturday 9 September